daigotanaka/daigotanaka.github.io/parenting-challenge-in-post-uncanny-valley-era.md

 was said to have insisted that he'd bring his 2D girlfriend (again in DS) and that she'd participate in the bouquet toss

-As the technology really overcomes the uncanny valley at all levels.
-Problem will soon be not just for anime addicted few.
+As the technology really overcomes the uncanny valley at all levels and the virtual characters looking so real, the concern will soon be not just for the anime addicted few.

 *Report text problem by posting [here](https://github.com/daigotanaka/essays/pull/13/files?diff=unified).*